drekka/Alchemic/README.md

 ## Asynchronous startup

+Alchemic bootstraps itself in a background thread rather than take up precious time during the  application start.
+However, it also means that any classes that make calls to `AcInjectDependencies(...)` may execute this call before Alchemic has finished reading the classes and building it's dependency model.

-Alchemic bootstraps itself on a background thread.
-This helps to keep with application starts quick.
-However it has a detrimental effect in that any app code that is executing during the starting of your app cannot assume that Alchemic has finished starting.
+To address this Alchemic provides asynchronous callback which can be used in any code that runs at the beginning of your app and needs to ensure that something is execute ***After*** Alchemic has finished starting up.

-To address this Alchemic provides a block based asynchronous callback facility.
-This can be used in any code that runs at the beginning of your app.
-For example you might have a table view controller that needs data from a singleton that Alchemic creates and injects.
-This table view controller should be engineered to assume that the singleton dependency is nil, and to register a callback which refreshs the table after Alchemic has finished loading.
+For example you might have a table view controller that needs data from a singleton that Alchemic injects.
+You should engineer the table view controller to work if the singleton dependency is nil, and to register a callback which refreshs the table after Alchemic has finished loading.

 ```objectivec
 AcExecuteWhenStarted(^{